sandstorm/vscode-awesome-ts-react-redux-snippets/README.md

 ## Known Issues

-* Redux-Saga does not work with `'@@martin_hotell/rex-tils'`'s action creator.
+* Redux-Saga does not work with `'@martin_hotell/rex-tils'`'s action creator.
 You can fix this by not using Redux-Saga or by unfreezing your actions for Redux-Saga. (https://github.com/Hotell/rex-tils/issues/21)

 ## License
 MIT

-## Release Notes

-Users appreciate release notes as you update your extension.

-### 1.0.0

-Initial release